Adithiya-A/Simple-Calculator/README.md

-A Simple calculator built using HTML, CSS and JavaScript
+This simple calculator is built using HTML, CSS, and JavaScript, offering a clean and user-friendly interface.
+It supports basic arithmetic operations like addition, subtraction, multiplication, and division.
+The intuitive design ensures a smooth and efficient experience for users, with real-time calculations and error handling.